 - Be prepared to spend 45 minutes to an hour to complete your application.

-- You might need your high school counselor's contact information.
+- You will need your high school counselor's contact information.

 - A copy of your transcript can be helpful.
 You do not need a letter of recommendation or a personal essay.